Upcoming Live Webinars

 For Registered Dietitians seeking CPEU credit:

-Registered Dietitians can earn 1 CPEU credit per webinar.
+Registered Dietitians can earn 1 CPEU credit per webinar for most of the webinars below, unless otherwise noted.
 The video recordings can be viewed for CPEU credit up to 3 years after their original air date.
 These activities should be logged as a 175 activity (Recorded Pre-Approved CPEU).
 To receive your certificate of completion, please email CPEU@oldwayspt.org to let us know which webinar recording you watched, and any feedback you may have.
 We welcome your feedback to continually improve the activities/materials offered.
 RDs may also submit evaluations of the quality of materials to CDR at QualityCPE@eatright.org.

 Webinar Recordings